hipay/hipay-docs/hipay-marketplace-izberg/Integration.md

 ![Izberg back office - Payment config - Payment form style](images/bo_izberg_payment_form_style.png)

 You may customize the cash-in payment page by uploading your own CSS (cascading style sheet) file.
-For more information, refer to the [HiPay Fullservice platform documentation](/getting-started/platform-hipay-fullservice/overview/).
+For more information, refer to the [HiPay Enterprise platform documentation](/getting-started/platform-hipay-fullservice/overview/).

 The *Payment Form Template* option allows you to choose whether you want the end user to be fully redirected to our payment page or if you want the payment form to be integrated into the checkout.